daniel-beet/acme.sh.wiki-clone/Run-acme.sh-in-docker.md

 # 3. Run acme.sh as a docker daemon.

-### 1. Starting acme.sh as a docker daemon, so that it can handle the renewal cronjob automatically.
+### 1. Running acme.sh as a docker daemon, so that it can handle the renewal cronjob automatically.

 ```sh
 docker run --rm  -itd  \